top of page

 There are many positive and negative feelings associated with hookup culture.
 Casual sex norms will change throughout time as they often do, but what is important is to remember to always do it safely and to consider the risks that come along with it.
 Your sex life is your own prerogative but you shouldn’t do anything only for someone else — focus on what will make you happy in the long run.

-Published on The Standard: November 10, 2020
+Published by The Standard: November 10, 2020

 bottom of page